Margie's been an online writer for several years. Her articles focus on great Southern-style recipes for any occasion.

 - When the fruit becomes translucent, you will know the fruit is fermented.

 How to Care for and Feed Brandied Fruit

-- Feed every two weeks by adding one cup of sugar and one cup of different fruit each time, gently stir with wooden spoon.
+- Feed every two weeks by adding one cup of sugar and one cup of different fruit each time, gently stirring with a wooden spoon.

-- Cover, let sit at room temperature three days before using.
+- Cover, and let sit at room temperature for three days before using.

 - To maintain your starter keep at least three cups at all times

 - When you have more than six cups of the brandied fruit, you can divide it into two portions, making sure there are three cups in each portion.

 - This should be done before you would do a normal feeding.

 - Feed each three-cup portion, give one three-cup portion to a friend with the care and feeding directions and keep the other three-cup portion for yourself.

 - Sometimes your friends may not open the door when you come with a three-cup portion of this delicious magic!
 I had to bake a lot to keep up with the starter!